Unveiling the Face-Dependent Ice Growth Kinetics: Insights from Molecular Dynamics on the Basal and Prism Surfaces

-For the TIP4P/Ice simulations, low growth rates on different ice surfaces are found at both low temperatures of 240 K and high temperatures of 270 K (Fig. 2d).
-At the highest temperature of 270 K, as shown in the SI Fig. S9, the liquid-like molecules in the QLL show a slight growth trend at the beginning and then start to crystallize with a decreasing trend, with fluctuations consistent with the proximity to the melting temperature.
+For the TIP4P/Ice simulations, low growth rates on different ice surfaces are found at both low temperatures of 240 K and high temperatures of 270 K (Fig.~\ref{envolution}).
+At the highest temperature of 270 K, as shown in the SM Fig.~S14, the excess number of liquid-like molecules in the QLL shows fluctuations consistent with the proximity to the melting temperature.
 A high level of supercooling leads to an easier transition from water to ice.
 However, at low temperatures, the thermal movement of molecules is decreased, so the clustering, collision, and ordering of molecules needed for ice growth are weakened, leading to a reduction in the growth rate.
-On the other side of the range, at a low supercooling of 270 K, the substantial thermal movement of the molecules causes the newly formed regularly arranged ice structure to disintegrate.
+On the other side of the range, at low supercooling and in proximity to the melting point (270 K), the substantial thermal movement of the molecules causes the newly formed regularly arranged ice structure to disintegrate.
 This slows down the ice growth rate.
-A similar scenario also applies to the case of the mW model at low and high supercooling, as shown in Fig. \ref{rate}, although mW peaks at 240 K, which is different from TIP4P/Ice.
-In the mW model, the absence of explicit hydrogen atoms leads to lower diffusion energy barriers and much faster dynamics \cite{doi:10.1021/jp805227c}, resulting in significantly larger rates of QLL crystallization compared to TIP4P/Ice.
+A similar scenario also applies to the case of the mW model at low and high supercooling, as shown in Fig.~\ref{rate}, although mW peaks at 240 K, which is different from TIP4P/Ice.
+In the mW model, the absence of explicit hydrogen atoms leads to lower diffusion energy barriers and much faster dynamics \cite{molinero2009water}, resulting in significantly larger rates of QLL crystallization compared to TIP4P/Ice.
 Overall, the growth rate of the prism1 surface is greater than that of the basal surface over a wide range of temperatures (always in the case of mW).
-To clarify the reasons for the faster crystallization rate of the prism compared to the basal at some temperatures \cite{doi:10.1063/1.3518984,NADA2005242}, we will explore the ice growth kinetics on different ice surfaces below.
+To clarify the reasons for the faster crystallization rate of the prism compared to the basal at some temperatures \cite{10.1063/1.3518984,NADA2005242}, we explored the ice growth mechanisms on different ice surfaces below.